enrico69/magento2-customer-activation/README.md

 This module has been developed on a Magento 2.1.7 instance, but there is not apparent reason it wouldn't work on other releases.

-* Magento 2.1.6 and above: not tested
+* Magento 2.1.6 and before: not tested
 * Magento 2.1.7 EE OK
 * Magento 2.1.8 CE OK
 * Magento 2.2 CE OK